Redwood Tree Maintenance Quotes

 Scope/Size Typical Range

-Small (up to 10 feet) $100 - $300
+Small trees (up to 20 ft) $100 - $300